-Environmental problems do not respect manmade national boundaries and therefore require international co-operation to find solutions.
+Environmental problems do not respect manmade national boundaries and therefore demand international co-operation to find solutions.
 Often, these solutions require the ability to use soil data as input in simulation models.
-Soil water and solute transport models typically require data on soil water retention and hydraulic conductivity characteristics.
-These measurements are time-consuming and costly, especially when data are needed for large areas.
-For many applications, the prediction of these properties by pedotransfer functions (PTFs) can be an attractive and competitive alternative to the troublesome and expensive measurements.
+Soil water and solute transport models need soil hydraulic data as input.
+Measurements to obtain soil hydraulic data are time-consuming and costly, so for many applications, the prediction of these properties by pedotransfer functions (PTFs) can be a competitive alternative.

-Particle-size distribution (PSD) is a fundamental physical property of the soils that is correlated to many other soil properties.
+Particle-size distribution (PSD) is a fundamental physical property of soils, correlated to many other soil properties.
 As there is continued interest in predicting more complex soil physical and chemical properties from easily measured soil characteristics it also became a key input parameter to the PTFs.
 Different methods exist and are applied to determine soil PSD.
-Gee and Bauder (1986) describes the principles of the most basic and most widely used methods.
-Alternative methods have been developed and proposed by e.g. Stuyt (1992); Oliveira et al. (1997) and Starr et al. (2000).
-However, despite a number of recognised international standards, soil texture data are rarely compatible across national frontiers, which makes it difficult to make use of such data.
+GEE & BAUDER (1986) describe the principles of the most basic and widely used methods.
+Alternative methods have been developed and proposed by e.g. STUYT (1992); OLIVEIRA et al. (1997) and STARR et al. (2000).
+Despite a number of recognized international standards, soil texture data are rarely compatible across national frontiers, which makes it difficult to use such data.
 Most existing PTFs adhere to the FAO/USDA system.
-FAO (1990) and USDA (1951) define clay as the particle-size fraction $< 2\mu m$ , silt as the fraction between 2μm and 50μm and sand as the fraction between 50μm and 2000μm.
-However, Nemes et al. (1999) gives an example for countries where soils are classified differently.
-In most of those cases, the silt/sand boundary is defined differently - at $20\mu m$ - as adopted by the International Society of Soil Science (ISSS) (International Society of Soil Science, 1929).
-Other systems also exist, e.g. that applied in the STATSGO database in the United States (Soil Survey Staff, 1991) - which has a lower cutoff limit for sand at 74μm - or that of Katchinski (1956) that is widely applied in the Central and Eastern region of Europe.
-Latter system defines clay as the mass fraction of particles smaller than 1μm and defines the upper cutoff limit for sand at 3000μm.
+FAO (1990) and USDA (1951) define clay as the particle-size fraction $< 2 \mu m$, silt as the fraction between 2 and 50 μm and sand as the fraction between 50 and 2000 μm.
+NEMES et al. (1999), however, give an example for countries where soils are classified in a different manner.
+In most of those cases, the silt/sand boundary is defined differently - at 20 μm - as adopted by the International Society of Soil Science (ISSS, 1929).
+Other systems also exist, e.g. that applied in the STATSGO database in the United States (Soil Survey Staff, 1991) - which has a lower cut-off limit for sand at 74 μm - or that of KATCHINSKI (1956) that is widely applied in the Central and Eastern region of Europe.
+Latter system defines clay as the mass fraction of particles smaller than 1 μ m and defines the upper cut-off limit for sand at 3000 μ m.
+FILEP & FERENCZ (1999) give an overview on existing soil textural categorization systems.
+They establish empirical relationships between particle-size distribution data and other related soil physical properties that are used in soil textural classification in Hungary.
+They recommend the revision of the proposed systems, once more detailed particle-size data will become available.